-Interest on the Notes in respect of the Initial Fixed Rate Interest Period shall be payable on 15 September 2022 and shall amount to ε 3,190.41 per Calculation Amount, and thereafter interest shall be payable on the Notes quarterly in arrear on each Interest Payment Date, in each case as provided in this Condition 4.
+During the Initial Fixed Rate Interest Period, interest shall be payable on the Notes annually in arrear on each Interest Payment Date and, in respect of each full Interest Period up to the Call Date, shall amount to $\[mathcal{\in}\]$ 3,500 per Calculation Amount, and thereafter interest shall be payable on the Notes quarterly in arrear on each Interest Payment Date, in each case as provided in this Condition 4.

-Where it is necessary to compute an amount of interest in respect of any Note during the Initial Fixed Rate Interest Period for a period which is less than nine months, the relevant day-count fraction shall be determined on the basis of the number of days in the relevant period, from and including the date from which interest begins to accrue to but excluding the date on which it falls due, divided by the actual number of days from and including 15 September 2021 to but excluding 15 September 2022.
+Where it is necessary to compute an amount of interest in respect of any Note during the Initial Fixed Rate Interest Period for a period which is less than a year, the relevant day-count fraction shall be determined on the basis of the number of days in the relevant period, from and including the date from which interest begins to accrue to but excluding the date on which it falls due, divided by the actual number of days in the Interest Period in which the relevant period falls (including the first such day but excluding the last).